postmannen/steward/README.md

 - Report errors happening on some node in to central error handler.

 - Message types of both ACK and NACK, so we can decide if we want or don't want an Acknowledge if a message was delivered succesfully.
-Example: We probably want an ACK when sending some shellcommand to be executed, but we don't care for an acknowledge (NACK) when we send an "hello I'm here" event.
+Example: We probably want an ACK when sending some CLICommand to be executed, but we don't care for an acknowledge (NACK) when we send an "hello I'm here" event.

 - Prometheus exporters for Metrics